 More Info: Check their website

-As a head’s up, these markets are about 2-3 hour outside of Bangkok … but most volunteers absolutely love visiting them we’re including them in our Bangkok section since you can definitely do them in a day, and still have time to return back other city to hit up another night market if you’d like.
+As a head’s up, these markets are technically about 2-3 hours outside of Bangkok, but most volunteers absolutely love visiting them so we’re including them in this section on things to do in Bangkok.
+You really can do them in a day, and still have time to return back to the city to hit up a night market if you’d like.

 There are several to choose from, but volunteers tend to visit the Damnoen Saudek Floating Market.
 We have a more in-depth breakdown of the Floating Markets here (with suggestions for some that are closer to the city if you're short on time).

 Cost: Depends.
 Hiring a boat for the day is the best bet (150 - 400 Baht) instead of paying for little short rides throughout the day.
 Plus, you'll need to add on transportation to actually get to the markets which will depend on how you're getting there (tour, private driver, etc).

 Getting There: Best to hire a driver or go with a hostel that arranges a tour.
 Volunteers mention Good One Hostel having a tour that’ll take you to the floating markets and back, though you'll find others.